 As a result of the Security Incident, we are currently subject to certain legal proceedings, claims, inquiries and investigations, as discussed below, and could be the subject of additional legal proceedings, claims, inquires and investigations in the future that might result in adverse judgments, settlements, fines, penalties, or other resolution.
 To limit our exposure to losses related to claims against us, including data breaches such as the Security Incident, we maintain \$50 million of insurance above a \$250 thousand deductible payable by us.
-As noted below, this coverage has reduced our financial exposure related to the Security Incident, and we will continue to seek recoveries under these insurance policies.
+As noted below, this coverage has reduced our financial exposure related to the Security Incident, and we will continue to seek recoveries under these insurance policies for claims we have submitted but have not yet been reimbursed.